 As I waded around in my pool of past struggles, I started to notice something.
 The way I reacted to or handled a scary, stressful, or vulnerable situation was nearly identical in both areas of my life.
 Fear is consistent like that.

-I knew that if I was going to be successful in business – and with anything else in life I cared deeply about – this weed needed to be pulled and fast.
+I knew that if I was going to be successful in business – and with anything else, in life, I cared deeply about – this weed needed to be pulled and fast.
 So, I set out to work and uncovered too many aha’s and epiphanies along the way to even count.

-After uprooting some seriously thorny thistles along the way, I’ve learned three valuable business lessons that have made me a better mom and business woman.
+After uprooting some seriously thorny thistles along the way, I’ve learned three valuable business lessons that have made me a better mom and businesswoman.